 User Defenders Podcast

 The User Defenders podcast is hosted by Jason Ogle, who is UX Designer and user advocate.
-As one of those inspiring design podcasts, the show often features gifted and motivating guests like Seth Godin and Sarah Doody covering a wide range of subjects such as information architecture or emotional design in the ever-changing field of UX.
+As one of those inspiring design podcasts, the show often features gifted and motivating guests like Seth Godin and Sarah Doody covering a wide range of subjects such as information architecture or delightful design in the ever-changing field of UX.

 Writers in Tech

-The show’s episodes go up to 60-minutes, and the conversations can motivate writers who are looking for new sources to freshen up their work or designers who want to improve their UX writing skills can benefit equally.
+The show’s episodes go up to 60 minutes, and the conversations can motivate writers who are looking for new sources to freshen up their work or designers who want to improve their UX writing skills can benefit equally.
 Writers in Tech is not just one of those simple design podcasts, per se; it also offers a weekly newsletter with helpful updates and insights.

 Best product design podcasts